simone-schneider/simone-schneider.github.io/_pages/publications.md

 Schneider, S. (2025) ["'Some kind of cheating': Boundary transgressions and open relationships."](https://journals.sagepub.com/doi/10.1177/13634607251330945) *Sexualities*, online first.

-Schneider, S. & Velthuis, O (2025).
+Schneider, S. & Velthuis, O. (2025).
 "Managing intimacy: How sex workers negotiate boundaries on webcam platforms." *Sexualities*, forthcoming.

 Schneider, S. "Caring for yourself and caring for your partner?
 The discursive legitimisation of infidelity on dating platforms."
 Under review at *New Media & Society*.